Assam: Manas Elephant deaths spark poaching fears, Bodoland council condemns loss

 Park officials have launched a comprehensive investigation into the deaths.

-Reports suggest that while initial suspicions point towards poaching, authorities are thoroughly examining all potential causes.
+Although initial reports suggest poaching, authorities are thoroughly examining all potential causes.

 An official involved in the investigation confirmed that the authority will conduct the post-mortem examinations within the forest before they perform the final rites of the deceased elephants.